First Battle of Manzanillo: Background

 After the blockade of Santiago, the Spanish attempted to resupply the city by taking in provisions from ports on the southern coast of Cuba that were not blockaded.
 Aware of the situation, the American consul at Kingston sent word to the military that the Spanish were preparing to send a resupply convoy from that city to the southern coast.
 To thwart these efforts, on 28 June President McKinley extended the blockade to include the southern coast of Cuba as well as Puerto Rico.
 In order to enforce the blockade, a flotilla of gunboats and auxiliaries — including the USS Hist, Hornet, and Wompatuck—was sent to patrol the area.
 The three American vessels began operations by conducting reconnaissance of the area between Santa Cruz and Manzanillo.

 Battle

 Action at Niguero

 While patrolling near the Niguero Bay, the small, 30 LT Spanish gunboat Centinela was sighted, and the Americans decided to engage her.
 Since Wompatuck had a deep draft, Hornet and Hist moved in close to engage the vessel.
 Upon nearing her, Centinela opened fire with her two Maxim guns.
 Spanish troops from the shore also began firing on the Americans but were chased away when their fire was returned.
-Centinela′s aft gun was knocked out, and the vessel then attempted to escape by maneuvering behind a small cay out of the American's line of sight.
+Centinela′s aft gun was knocked out, and the vessel then attempted to escape by maneuvering behind a small cay out of the Americans' line of sight.
 This effort proved futile though, since the Americans still managed to hit the vessel, which was run aground by her crew.
 However, Centinela would later be refloated and join the Spanish squadron at Manzanillo.